Manishkandukuri-git/Manishkandukuri-git/README.md

  🎒 I’m graduated with  my **Masters** in Software Engineering at Northeastern University, Boston 🇺🇸

- 🔭 Graduating in May 2024, I am open to Full Time roles in the US in **Front-end, Full Stack and Software Engineering**
+ 🔭 Graduated in May 2024, I am open to Full Time roles in the US in **Software Engineering**

  🔭 I’m a learner, working on improving Web Development skills